matthewgeorgy/mmdbg/README.md

 * Here, the pointer is like for Memory Leaks (aka, the actual address of memory allocated).
 * If the double free occurred by using `free()`, then the File + Line # will refer to where this second `free()` was called.
 If the double free occured using `delete`, however, the File + Line # will just refer to where the memory was initially allocated.
 This is something that isn't accounted for in the output (as simply navigating to the file + line # will be helpful anyway), and it's a result of the way that C++ handles the `delete` operator - `new` can easily be wrapped to use `__FILE__` and `__LINE__`, but `delete` not so much.
 Trust me, it annoys me too :(
 * On the bright side, however, because of the way that this free-after-free mechanism works, double frees won't (usually) cause your program to crash.
 Nice :)

+## Notes

+* `new[]` and `delete[]` are currently unsupported by MMDbg, and probably will be for a while as I almost never use these.
+I might implement them at some point in the future, but don't hold your breath ¯\_(ツ)_/¯
+* MMDbg has not yet been tested with classes that utilize dynamic memory allocation within constructors/destructors.
+It is possible that MMDbg throws warnings about memory leaks due to the `free()`/`delete` calls living in the destructor, but this hasn't been tested yet.
+More info soon to come